 Food + Wine

-Just think belching Bacchuses, debauched Dionysuses, sumptuous feasts and perhaps a 17th-C Dutch still-life or two for good measure.
+Just think belching Bacchuses, debauched Dionysuses, sumptuous feasts & a handful of delicious 17th-C Dutch still-lifes for good measure.
 For Foodies who have come to eat their way through France, this may just be the most indulgent way of visiting the Louvre.
 Good for tourists who are happy to while the whole afternoon slowly (not ideal for families with kids with short attention spans or little legs, as it covers all three wings).
 This hunt avoids high-traffic areas, apart from 3 treasures found in the Mona Lisa room.

 Kings + Leaders

-Originally created for a public hunt on 3 King’s Day, which sent hunters on an Epiphany (har!).
+Originally created for a public hunt on 3 Kings Day, which sent hunters on an Epiphany (har!).
 As for content just think busts of glory!
-Perhaps from the Roman Empire?
-Why not some portraits of fancy French monarchs or full blown sculptures crafty king-makers?
+Perhaps some scheming scions from the Roman Empire?
+Why not a few portraits of fancy French monarchs or full blown sculptures of crafty king-makers?
 You get the idea.
 Good for school groups or families visiting with teens, whose European History classes may just come alive in the halls of the Louvre!
 Also of course popular with Corporate Team Building events.

 Ladies at the Louvre